ASCIA History 1990-2020

 The Australasian Society of Clinical Immunology and Allergy (ASCIA) was established in 1990 as the peak prefessional body for clinical immunology and allergy in Australia and New Zealand.
-Over the past 30 years ASCIA has developed into a world leading professional organisation for allergy and clinical immunology.
+Since then ASCIA has developed into a world leading professional organisation for allergy and clinical immunology.

-In its 30th year, ASCIA has been recognised for its pivotal and leading role in improving the care of people in Australia and New Zealand with allergy, immunodeficiency and other immune system disorders, through advancing clinical practice, education, training and research.
+ASCIA is recognised for its pivotal and leading role in improving the care of people in Australia and New Zealand with allergy, immunodeficiency and other immune system disorders, through advancing clinical practice, education, training and research.

-From 2010 to 2020 ASCIA has significantly expanded its online resources for education, training, clinical practice, communications and advocacy.
+From 2010 to 2020 ASCIA significantly expanded its advocacy, online communications and resources for education, training and clinical practice.

 Highlights from 2010-2020 include:

 - Recommendations in the Report on the Parliamentary Inquiry into Allergies and Anaphylaxis Walking the allergy tightrope - Addressing the rise of allergies and anaphylaxis in Australia tabled on 15 June 2020 in the Parliament of the Commonwealth of Australia.
 ASCIA welcomes the recommendations in the Report, and the recognition of ASCIA’s pivotal and leading role in improving the care of Australians with allergic disease.
 For details go to www.allergy.org.au/about-ascia/info-updates/inquiry-into-allergies-and-anaphylaxis-report-15-june-2020

 - Development of an extensive range of ASCIA COVID-19 resources in 2020 www.allergy.org.au/members/covid-19 particularly for patients who are immunosuppressed due to primary immunodeficiencies.

 - Development of ASCIA telehealth resources in 2020 www.allergy.org.au/ascia-telehealth in response to increased use of telehealth during the COVID-19 pandemic.